maramOuelhazii/Line_Follower_RoboCup2023/README.md

 Decision Making:
 Once a marker is detected, sends a signal to the Arduino via serial communication.
 Triggers specific robot behaviors depending on marker position (e.g., turns, stops, speed changes).

+Specifications Document
+You can consult the detailed cahier des charges [here](RCJRescueLine2023Rules.pdf).